LewdLeah/Localized-Languages/README.md

 Anyway, including this placeholder _dramatically_ simplifies usage and prevents confusion.
 As a Creator myself, I strongly believe a seamless user experience is the _most important characteristic_ of highly successful AI Dungeon scenarios.
 That's my personal opinion.

 Genuinely...and I mean this with kindness: __Assume players know nothing.__ So make things easy for them.
 Think of it as yet another dimension to accessibility.
-Simplicity and ease of use are key!
+Simplicity and convenience are key, because above all else, AI Dungeon players expect things to work on their own.

 Thanks for listening, sorry about the excessive wall of text. 😅
 </details>